mclendon99/mjpgstreamer/README.md

 logfile=/var/tmp/mjpgstreamer.log
 loglevel='WARNING'

-The [server] section configures a server to listen and the port number on which it listens for HTTP GETS.
+The [server] section configures a server to listen on the port number over which it receives HTTP GETS.
 If both the keyfile (private key) and certfile (certificate) parameters are configured, the server will listen for HTTPS requests.

-The lasst section contains the [/path/to/video_device].
+The last section contains the [/path/to/video_device].
 One may also configure the width, height, and frames per second (fps).
 These parameters are sent to the3 video device.
 The video device is then queried for it's actual settings.

 #### Todo
 - Support configuration of multiple servers on different ports, e.g. HTTP and HTTPS simultaneously
+- Each connection yhas it's own thread.
 - Support multiple cameras (because why not)
 - Test on the RPI with the MIPI camera

 [1]https://github.com/soyersoyer/fmp4streamer

 [2]https://pypi.org/project/v4l2py/

 [3]https://bugs.launchpad.net/python-v4l2/+bug/1664158
 -